venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/kafka.md

                 "Timestamp: " + recordMetadata.timestamp());
 ```

+--bootstrap-server parameter occurs only for consumer.
+On the other side, --broker-list is on parameter list only for producer.

+--broker-list
+    - a full list of servers, if any missing producer may not work
+    - related to producer commands

+--bootstrap-servers
+    - one is enough to discover all others
+    - related to consumer commands
+    - Zookeeper involved

 ### Java Producer with Keys

 Keys become useful when a user wants to introduce ordering and ensure the messages that share the same key end up in the same partition.